-Many translators—disregarding God’s command never to add to or take away from His word—have inserted the false assumption that he did.
+Many translators—disregarding God’s command never to add to or take away from His word—have inserted the false assumption that he declared all meats clean.
 Yet the discourse in those verses is not about what is and is not food.
 It’s about ritual hand washing before eating, a Rabbinic tradition (7:5), which Jesus’ (Yeshua’s) disciples did not adhere to.
 It’s about forsaking the commandments of God (commandments like those in Leviticus 11, in which God establishes what is and is not food) for the doctrines, the commandments, of men.
 Jesus (Yeshua) railed against their setting aside the commandments of God, in order to keep these traditions.

 In 7:15, the Messiah stated that it is what comes out of a man (from his heart) that defiles him (not eating with unwashed hands).
 In verse 19, quoting from the Literal Translation, it says: “because it does not enter into his heart, but into the belly, and goes out into the waste-bowl, purging all the foods.

 Now the Greek word kath-ar-id’-zo can mean either cleanse or purge.
 But based on the context of “going out of the body into the toilet,” the correct choice could ONLY be PURGE!
 It can never mean to PURIFY!
 What goes into the toilet is not purified; it is purged!